tronyx/tronitor/README.md

 cURL is required for the script to function as it's used to submit API calls .
 If it is not installed before you execute the script most, if not all, operations will fail.

+The script does check whether or not cURL is installed and, if not, it will inform you and then exit.

 ### JQ

 It is recommended that you also install the JQ package as the script uses it to automatically format the JSON output into a human-readable and colorized output.
 There is a variable at the beginning of the script to set the `jq` command to true or false.
 I've personally encountered some issues with it when using the script within a cronjob and not using `jq` to format the output resolves them.
 It is set to `true` by default.